 Reparations commission to ask for six-month extension

-STILL WORKING: Four years to the week after the City of Asheville passed a resolution acknowledging the need for reparations, the 2022-formed Community Reparations Commission of Asheville and Buncombe County is asking for a little more time to complete its work.
-They will make the request at an Asheville City Council meeting Tuesday, July 23.
+STILL WORKING: Four years to the week after the City of Asheville passed a resolution acknowledging the need for reparations, the 2022-formed Community Reparations Commission is asking for a little more time to complete its work.
+The group was scheduled to make the request at an Asheville City Council meeting Tuesday, July 23.
 Photo by Thomas Calder

 In its final meeting July 15, the Community Reparations Commission agreed to request a six-month extension from the Asheville City Council on Tuesday, July 23.

-City staff, however, plans to recommend the commission get only another three months to complete its task of finalizing recommendations for how the city and Buncombe County can repair harm caused by generations of systemic racism and produce a final report.
+City staff, however, plans to recommend the commission get only another three months to finalize its recommendations for how the city and Buncombe County can repair harm caused by generations of systemic racism and produce a final report.

 Commission members pointed out the discrepancy in proposed timelines.